Bank Holiday delivery & collection

 Reviewed by our clinical team

-During pregnancy, hair loss is quite unusual as hair growth can increase, but it does sometimes happen due to a vitamin or iron deficiency.
+During pregnancy, hair loss is quite unusual as hair growth can increase.
+Sometimes hair loss does happen due to a vitamin or iron deficiency.

-After giving birth, it’s common for women to lose more hair than usual for up to three months, usually due to the extra hair grown during pregnancy.
+After giving birth, it’s common for women to lose more hair than usual for up to three months.
+This is usually due to the extra hair grown during pregnancy.

 In this article, we will explore the causes of hair loss during pregnancy, postpartum hair loss, and other causes of hair loss in women.